-The immediate holding company is DHB Limited(a), which is incorporated in Hong Kong.
-The ultimate holding company is DBS Group Holdings Ltd ("DBSH") which is listed, incorporated and domiciled in the Republic of Singapore.
+The immediate holding company^(#) is DBS Diamond Holdings Ltd., which was incorporated in Bermuda.
+The ultimate holding company is DBS Group Holdings Ltd. ("DBSH" or "DBS Group") which is listed, incorporated and domiciled in the Republic of Singapore.
 The address of its registered office is 12 Marina Boulevard, Marina Bay Financial Centre Tower 3, Singapore 018982.

-The consolidated financial statements were approved for issue by the Board of Directors on 7 February 2020.
+The consolidated financial statements were approved for issue by the Board of Directors on 2 February 2021.

 For regulatory reporting purposes, the Bank computes key regulatory ratios on a combined basis including the Bank and its overseas branch that is different from the basis of consolidation for accounting purposes.
 The basis is set out in the Regulatory Disclosure Statements.
-The disclosures of regulatory capital, liquidity and other disclosures are available in the section of Regulatory Disclosures on our website www.dbs.com/hongkong/investor/financial-results.page.
+The disclosures of regulatory capital, liquidity and other disclosures are available in the section of Regulatory Disclosures on our website www.dbs.com/hongkong/ investor/financial-results.page.